Today, I have something really special to share…

 That’s exactly what I did.

-I strategically relocated to a small town in Colorado where theirs a zero percent chance of hurricanes, a low chance of tornados, low to moderate chance of an earthquake.
+I strategically relocated to a small town in Colorado, where there is a zero percent chance of hurricanes, a low chance of tornados, and a low to moderate chance of an earthquake.

 My biggest concern is wildfires, which I manage with insurance and defensible space tactics.